alicefr/kata-local-ci-setup/README.md

 ```bash
 $ ./virt-build-kata -d <distro> -k <path-to-your-public-ssh-key> -o <image>
 ```
+This script uses the default network, and you have to run it with `sudo` to configure it correctly.
+You can also run it as standard user, but you have to configure the network accordingly and pass it with the option `-n`.

 Create a hosts.yaml file with the IP or name (if you have dns resolution) of your VM like this:
 ```yaml
 all: